evik42/serde-json-canonicalizer/README.md

 cryptographic operations that rely byte level reproduction of data.
-It can be used instead of storing the serialized format as a BASE64 encoded string or similar packaging, allowing easier handling of JSON formatted data that can be canonicalized before feeding it to a cyrptographic function.
+It can be used instead of storing the serialized format as a BASE64 encoded string or similar packaging, allowing easier handling of JSON formatted data that can be canonicalized before feeding it to a cryptographic function.

 ## License